-10. Negative Welding Output Terminal
+8. Positive (+) Welding Output Terminal

-The negative welding terminal is used to connect the welding output of the power source to the work lead.
-Most General Purpose electrodes are connected with work lead to negative.
-Consult the electrode manufacturer's information for the correct polarity.
+The Positive welding terminal is used to connect the welding output of the power source to the MIG Gun Polarity lead (6) or the work lead and clamp depending on the type of MIG Wire being used.
+Most Gas Shielded (Solid) MIG Wires are connected with MIG Gun Polarity lead (6) to Positive.
+Therefore the work lead and clamp will be connected to the Negative terminal.
+Consult the MIG Wire manufacturer's information for the correct polarity.